 Maintains a good texture | Texture deteriorates quickly |

 I actually preferred the texture of the potato starch version on day one, but by day two it had began to harden.
 One the other hand, the one made with warabiko actually improved in texture the next day.
-Based on this experiment, I'd say that both ingredients are good, but the one made with katakuriko should be eaten on the day it's made for the best texture.
+Based on this experiment, I’d say that both ingredients are good, but the one made with potato starch should be eaten the same day for the best texture.

 Katakuriko (potato starch) works well when eaten the same day.